robert-westenberger/knowledgebase/web-development/interviewing/front-end/system-design.md

 - Will users be able to search tweets?
 - Do we need to display hot trending topics?
 - Will there be any push notification for new (or important) tweets?

+## Step 2: Back-of-the-envelope-estimation
+Always a good idea to estimate the scale of the system we're going to esign.
+This will help later when we focus on scaling, partitioning, load balancing, and caching.
+### Example: Designing Twitter
+- What scale is expected from the system? (number of new tweets, number of tweet views, number of timeline generations per second)
+- How much storage will we need?
+We will have different requirements if users can have photos and videos in their tweets.
+- What network bandwidth usage are we expecting?
+This will be crucial in deciding how we will manage traffic and balance load between servers.
 ## Architecture
 List down various subcomponents that will exist within components of the architecture.